adbot1337/Ping-Flooder/README.md

 overall i highly doubt this 2 decade old method of attack will do anything in the modern age, however thought i'd share a relic of the days of old, back in the gears of war 3 days or the halo reach days, black ops 2 etc...

-had the orignal scirpt sitting on a old dell latitude laptop, it's been touched up by chatgpt, again use at your own risk, you are accountable for any damages done to either yourself or others, do not use this, but if you do use for educational purposes only!
+had the orignal scirpt sitting on a old dell latitude laptop, it's been touched up by chatgpt as well as myself, again use at your own risk, you are accountable for any damages done to either yourself or others, do not use this, but if you do use for educational purposes only!

 ENJOY!